iperiumrealestate/frontend-lumen/readme.md

 ## Installation

 1) Clone this repository, cd into the project folder,
+2) Copy the .env.example file to .env
-2) then run composer-update to pull in the dependencies
+3) Run composer-update to pull in the dependencies
-3) and finally ./run to start the PHP server
+4) Finally ./run to start the PHP server

 ```
 git clone https://github.com/iperiumrealestate/frontend-lumen.git

 cd frontend-lumen

+cp .env.example .env

 composer update --ignore-platform-reqs